DYSP

 DYSP (909 AM) Super Radyo is a radio station owned and operated by GMA Network.
 The station's studio is located along Solid Rd., Brgy.
 San Manuel, Puerto Princesa.

-At present, DYSP is one of the top stations in the province.
+At present, DYSP is one of the top AM stations in the province.

+it started in 1997 as a small radio company and now considered as one of the oldest radio station in the whole province of Palawan, some of their famous programs are Super Balita sa 909, Kami Naman, Bakbakan sa Super Radyo, Kayo at ang Batas and Palaheño.